learod/fullcalendar-rails-engine/README.md

 The engine can have its own layout, you can add `layout` option to the configuration file.
 Besides this, all the options which are available with the fullcalendar.js are listed in the *`full-calendar.yml.dummy`* file.
 Note that the file needs to be at `config/fullcalendar.yml` with no dashes.

-There is a `events.js.erb.sample` file in the `app/assets/javascript/fullcalendar_engine/` directory.
-You should copy that into your application and modify it as needed (make sure to add it to your `application.js`).  *NOTE This means that just installing the application won't work.*
+There is a `events.js.sample` file in the `app/assets/javascript/fullcalendar_engine/` directory.
+You should copy that into your application and modify it as needed (make sure to add it to your `application.js` and rename it to `events.js.erb`).  *NOTE This means that just installing the application won't work.*

 ## Using the Engine in some other views
 Initially the engine is designed to work only on the mount point but you can now use this engine anywhere in your app but there is an HTML structure which this engine expects.